 1. Understand your financial picture

-The first step toward financial health is knowing exactly how much money you have and where you spend it.
+The first step toward financial health is exactly how much money you have and where you spend it.
 Start with your take-home pay each month.
 Then, figure out how much you spend on basic living expenses, such as rent or mortgage, groceries, transportation, childcare, and insurance.

-Finally, look at what you pay each month to cover debt such as credit cards, auto, or student loans.
-Pay attention to the interest rate you pay and the minimum monthly payments.
-Note the balance, payments, and when they will be paid off.
-It could be a good idea to review and update this information once or twice a year.
-This may make it easier to keep your budget current.
+Pay attention to the interest rates you pay and the minimum monthly payments required.
+Note the balances, the payments you make, and when the loans will be paid off.
+A healthy micro habit might be to review and update this information once or twice a year in order to keep your budget current.

-2. Set up a budget and track expenses
+2. Create a budget and track expenses

 3. Build an emergency fund

 An unexpected expense might quickly knock your finances off track.
 Can you pay only part of a major car repair or medical expense?
-If so, you may end up using a credit card or cutting back on long-term savings to cover the cost.
+If so, you may end up using a high-interest credit card or cutting back on long-term savings to cover the cost.

 No matter the amount, it is important to include an emergency fund in your budget.
-Try to add to it each month.
+Add what you can each month.
 By doing so, you position yourself well if a surprise expense pops up.

-4. Put savings on autopilot
+4. Automate savings

 5. Pay down debt